xyfir/annotate/DOCS.md

 * `--file: string` - An absolute path to an epub file.
 A modified copy will be created next to this file.
 * `--set: number` - The id of the annotation set to insert into the ebook.
+* `--delete-source: boolean` - _optional_ - Deletes the source file on success.
+If `--convert` is provided it also deletes the converted file.
+* `--convert: boolean` - _optional_ - Attempts to convert the original source file to EPUB prior to inserting annotations into it.

 ## `generate calibre`